dcmi/lrmi/webroot/content/specifications/concept_schemes.md

 <h2 id="2-namespaces">2.
 Namespaces</h2>

-<p>In the following definitions of the <em>Alignment Type Concept Scheme</em> and it's component concepts, the namespaces in the table below are referenced:</p>
+<p>The namespaces in the table below are referenced in the definitions of the concept schemes and their component concepts:</p>

 <table cellpadding="5" width="85%">
   <tr>